tamhd/MultiMT/README.md

 `TmTriangulate` merges two phrase tables into one phrase table.

 A command example: `./tmtriangulate.py features_based -s test/model1 -t test/model1`

-This command will merge model1 with itself and estimate the feature values based on posterior probabilities, following the approach proposed by Cohn et al. 2007.
+This command will merge model1 with itself and estimate the feature values based on posterior probabilities.

 The basic command line: `./tmtriangulate.py [action] -s source-phrase-table -t target-phrase-table`